 From the proposed customs plaza easterly approximately 1 km to where the freeway portion of The Windsor-Essex Parkway approaches E.C.
-Row Expressway approximately 0.3 km east of Matchette Road, the proposed freeway is on an earth embankment and situated south of existing E.C.
+Row Expressway approximately 0.3 km east of Matchette Road, the proposed freeway is grade separated over the Essex Terminal Railway, Ojibway Parkway and Matchette Road and situated south of existing E.C.
 Row Expressway.